 5. You need a healthy body and mind to improve your self-discipline

 Before you even try to work on your self-discipline…you need to be healthy.

 Because if you are not feeling well, you will look for ways to skip the work and try to get lost in other activities for short term gratification.

 Also, not living a healthy lifestyle can weaken your body, energy level and willpower.

-To build unshakable self-discipline, you must have strong willpower.
-And when you feel good and healthy, you develop ‘strong willpower.’
+To have – unshakable self-discipline, you must have strong willpower.
+And when you feel good and healthy, your willpower improves.

 You have full control of how you want to live your life.

 Take pride for your good work and don’t step back when it’s time to face criticisms for your mistakes.

 When you make yourself accountable, you worry about the consequences of a bad deed.

 And when you know and accept this fact…you will focus more on doing the right things.
 And it will help you to improve your self-discipline.